singularityhub/singularity-hpc/docs/getting_started/developer-guide.rst

 4. You should generally choose smaller images (if possible) and define aliases (entrypoints) for the commands that you think would be useful.

 A shell entrypoint for the container will be generated automatically.
-When you open a pull request, if your branch prefix starts with ``recipe`` the PR will test your recipe automatically.
-If you forget, you can ask a maintainer to apply the ``container-recipe`` label and it will test accordingly.
+When you open a pull request, a maintainer can apply the ``container-recipe`` label and it will test your new or updated recipes accordingly.
 Once your recipe is added to the repository, the versions will be automatically updated with a nightly run.
 This means that you can pull the repository to get updated recipes, and then check for updates (the bot to do this is not developed yet):